 - Ensure information held about children is safely stored; and

-- Report to authoriites suspected or known instances of harm or abuse in line with our procedures.
+- Report to authorities suspected or known instances of harm or abuse in line with our

 All Board members, staff, volunteers and interns will:

-- Comply with this policy and Staff Code of Conduct;
+- Comply with this policy and ChildFund Australia Code of Conduct.

 - Follow the Child Safeguarding Procedures;